 Dec 4, 2024

 In the era of Industry 4.0, the Metaverse and digital twins have become transformative technologies for sectors such as manufacturing, energy, and machine tools, among others.
-These innovations are redefining how companies understand, interact with, and optimize their processes while managing different sources of data.
+These innovations are redefining how companies understand, interact with, and optimize their processes while managing their diverse data sources.

 Although both technologies share several aspects, such as the virtual representation of real physical spaces and structures, their purpose, applications, and scope are very different, as we will see below.